googlpasha/fluid-container/README.md

 ## FLUID-CONTAINER
 Hey!
-This is my first big React project🚀⚛
+This is my first big React and Redux project🚀⚛
 This project can show you how fluid can fill connected containers🥛 If you learn React too and know JS enough, I'll feel free to help me with this project and create some features😁